y37y/nvim/README.md

 # Neovim Configuration Management

-This Neovim configuration is based on chaozwn's AstroNvim setup with personal modifications.
+This Neovim configuration is based on AstroNvim setup with personal modifications.
 It is managed via Git and intended to be cloned directly into your configuration directory.

 ## Repository Structure

-* **Upstream:** https://github.com/chaozwn/astronvim_user (remote name: upstream)
 * **Personal:** https://github.com/y37y/nvim.git (remote name: origin)

 ## Custom Key Mappings